Prep time: 25 minutes

 1 loaf good sourdough bread

-5. Now for the crostini: Preheat the broiler.
+- Now for the crostini: Heat the broiler.
 Take that bread and, using a ring mold, cut out four circles that are the same size as the bowls you’re going to serve the soup in.
-In a medium pan set over medium heat, melt 2 tablespoons butter; fry the bread circles like a grilled cheese but take it a little further—make sure the bread is super golden brown.
+In a medium pan set over medium, melt 2 tablespoons butter; fry the bread circles like a grilled cheese but take it a little further—make sure the bread is super golden brown.
 Season with some salt and pepper and place on a paper towel–lined plate.

 AUTHOR'S NOTE: This recipe has been reprinted by permission of the author from Matty Matheson: A Cookbook.